wlesnia1/jammming/README.md

 # How to use

-Follow the login prompt, search for songs, then click the save button to save them to your account.
+Follow the login prompt, search for songs, add them to a playlist, then click the save button to save them to your account.

 # Plans for the future

 Pull clientID from a config file.
 Having my Spotify API ClientID showing in a public facing repo is pretty horrendous security.
-Enjoy wasting my free API calls if you want.
+For now strangers can only waste my free API calls which is not that big of a deal.